Konrad2019/FinalProjectKonrad/README.md

 ![](Proj3_p2.png)
 ### The roads and hospitals are located in less mountainous areas due to the difficulty of building infrastructure in uneven surfaces and higher elevation.Producing my three-dimensional map resulted in a better understanding of the population in Caguas, Puerto Rico.
 I was able to interpret the southern urban population as a large area yet not very dense due to the mountainous terrain in most of the region.
 The northern urban populations have a much smaller area yet they are much more dense due to the low elevation.
 Infrastructure is much more easily built in the northern areas of Caguas, making cities more abundant and population denser.
 ![](CaguasProj4.png)
+### The level of service in Caguas, Puerto Rico is decent.
+The southern population has a higher level of service because they are connected with roads that go towards the healthcare facilities.
+The northern population has a lower level of service in the municipality of Caguas due to the lack of roads and the mountains blocking them from the healthcare facilities; however, the population in the north tends not to use the healthcare facilities in the south, instead they use the facilities in the municipality of San Juan and Aguas Buenas.
 ||Caguas, Puerto Rico|
 |:----------:|:----:|
 |Total Population|144,779|